devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/59.png)

-We have created two identical circuits, one default-named, and the other custom.
+We have created two identical circuits, one with default names and the other with custom names.
 Both circuits contain a Hadamard Gate on the first qubit and a CNOT gate with the first qubit as the control and the second as the target.

 Let's see the action of the above circuit on the standard computational basis states for a 2-qubit system:

 $$|00\rangle \quad |01\rangle \quad |10\rangle \quad |11\rangle$$